tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 One important design here to notice is that I placed the `drawNode` method first and then the `drawNodeLines` method later.
 The mathematical way to sort functions, methods or any source code structure is by the abstraction level.
-High level constructs go first and the details go later.
+High-level constructs go first and the details go later.
 But there is more on it.
 Therefore, I always place caller functions/methods above the callee ones.
 This way an infinite loop is avoided and the code is well-defined and naturally sorted (including cohesiveness too).
 Now, notice that this method is an